 7. Conclusion – Shopify vs. WooCommerce

 We have compared the cost, ease of use, payment solutions, and more for these two eCommerce platforms.
 Overall, it totally depends on your usage and requirements.
-Shopify and WooCommerce both stands out in different areas.
+Shopify and WooCommerce both stand out in different areas.

-- It’s easy to start and user-friendly.
+- It’s easy to start and is user-friendly.

 - You don’t need to manage your online store at all.